 1. Log out of accounts and apps

-Yeah, this is kind of “duh” advice, but you’d be surprised at how many people forget to log out of their accounts.
-They only realise they forgot when someone else posts something outrageous on their Timeline or feed.
-Logging out of your account is even more important if you’re using someone else’s device.
-Uncheck the “keep me logged in” feature and don’t allow the web browser to remember your password to automatically log you in.
-Doing so will make it easy for anyone to pick up your computer, tablet or smartphone and post away, pretending to be you.
+You’d be surprised at how many people forget to log out of their accounts.
+They only realise they forgot when someone else posts something outrageous on their timeline or feed.
+Logging out of your account is even more important if you’re using someone else’s device or a public access computer.
+Uncheck the ‘keep me logged in’ feature and decline when the web browser prompts you to allow it to remember your password to automatically log you in next time.
+Failing to do this will make it easier for anyone to pick up your computer, tablet or smartphone and post away, pretending to be you.

 2. Use strong passwords

 Use strong passwords to prevent other people from accessing your accounts.
 We recommend using a different password for each account, rather than a password that someone who knows you can easily guess or a one-word password that can be easily cracked.
 Create a system so that you use unique passwords that only you will know, consisting of, for example, at least 10 characters and letters in both uppercase and lowercase, and in combinations of letters, numbers and symbols.
 You might consider using a reputable online password manager, accessible by inputting one password only, that can save and store all your important usernames and passwords as well as generate rock-solid unique passwords, if required.
 It may be less secure to use your browser to save your passwords.
 Finally, use 2-factor authentication so you are notified when someone is trying to access your account.

 3. Review privacy settings on all apps and accounts